Efficient Asynchronous Byzantine Agreement without Private Setups: Models

 \section{Models}

 .
 There are $n$ designated parties, each of which has a unique identity (i.e., $\node_1$ through $\node_n$) known by everyone.
-Moreover, we consider the asynchronous message-passing model with static corruptions and bulletin public key infrastructure (PKI) assumption in the absence of any private setup.
+Moreover, we consider the fully-meshed asynchronous message-passing model with Byzantine corruptions and bulletin public key infrastructure (PKI).
 In particular, our system and threat models can be detailed as: \begin{itemize} \item {\em Bulletin PKI.} There exists a PKI functionality that can be viewed as a bulletin board, such that each party $\node_i \in \{\node_j\}_{j \in [n]}$ can register some public keys (e.g., the verification key of digital signature) bounded to its identity via the PKI before the start of protocol.
+Once a public key is registered, we assume all parties can receive them immediately from the PKI.

-\item {\em Computing model.} We let the $n$ parties and the adversary $\adv$ be probabilistic polynomial-time interactive Turing machines (ITMs).
+\item {\em Computing model.} Following \cite{cachin2001secure,abraham2018validated} and modern cryptographic practices, we let the $n$ parties and the adversary $\adv$ be probabilistic polynomial-time interactive Turing machines (ITMs).
 A party $\node_i$ is an ITM defined by the given protocol: it is activated upon receiving an incoming message to carry out some polynomial steps of computations, update its states, possibly generate some outgoing messages, and wait for the next activation.
 Moreover, we explicitly require the bits of the messages generated by honest parties to be probabilistic uniformly bounded by a polynomial in the security parameter $\lambda$, which naturally rules out infinite protocol executions and thus restrict the running time of the adversary through the entire protocol.

-\item {\em Up to $n/3$ static Byzantine corruptions.} The adversary can choose up to $f$ out of $n$ parties to corrupt and fully control, before the course of a protocol execution.
-No asynchronous BFT can tolerate more than $f = \lfloor (n-1)/3 \rfloor$ such static corruptions.
-Through the paper, we stick with this optimal resilience.
-We also consider that the adversary can control the corrupted parties to generate their key materials maliciously, which captures that the compromised parties might exploit advantages whiling registering public keys at the PKI.
+\item {\em Up to $n/3$ Byzantine corruptions.} The adversary can choose up to $f$ out of $n$ parties to corrupt and fully control.
+No asynchronous BA protocols can tolerate more than $f = \lfloor (n-1)/3 \rfloor$ such Byzantine corruptions, so this is the optimal resilience.
+We also consider that the adversary can control the corrupted parties to generate their key materials maliciously, which captures that the compromised parties might exploit advantages while registering public keys at PKI.